 Arrhenius acid-base theory

-But bases, when dissolved in water, dissociate into hydroxyl ions and cations.
+- Base when dissolved in water dissociates into hydroxyl ions and cations.

 NaOH → Na+ + OH−